-[†]Institutions approved are: Australian Film and Television School, New South Wales Institute of Technology, Sydney College of Advanced Education and Sydney College of Chiropractic.
+Institutions approved are: Australian Film and Television School, New South Wales Institute of Technology, Sydney College of Advanced Education and Sydney College of Chiropractic.

+(6) Undergraduate students of a recognized university outside Australia who attend the University of New South Wales with the permission of the dean of the appropriate faculty and of the head of the appropriate school or department to take part as miscellaneous students in an academic program relevant to their regular studies and approved by the authortites of their own institution are exempt from all Student Activities Fees and the University Union Entrance Fee.

-- (7) Graduate students not in attendance at the University and who are enrolling in a project only other than for the first time, are exempt from all Student Activities Fees. - (8) Graduate students resubmitting a thesis or project only are exempt from all Student Activities Fees. - (9) All Student Activities Fees, for one or more sessions, may be waived by the Deputy Registrar (Student Services) for students who are given formal permission to pursue their studies at another institution for one or more sessions. - (10) Graduate students who have completed all the work for a qualification at the commencement of Session 1, except for the submission of the relevant thesis or project report, may be exempted from the payment of Student Activities Fees by the Deputy Registrar (Student Services) on production of an appropriate statement signed by the relevant Supervisor or Head of School. - (11) Students enrolled in a session or sessions devoted entirely to training or experience away from the campus and its associated laboratories, hospitals, centres, institutes, and field stations are exempt from all Student Activities Fees for that session or sessions. - (12) Students whose registration is cancelled or suspended by the University shall receive refunds of fees paid in accordance with the provisions of section 18.
+(7) Graduate students not in attendance at the University and who are enrolling in a project only other than for the first time, are exempt from all Student Activities Fees.

+(8) Graduate students resubmitting a thesis or project only are exempt from all Student Activities Fees.

+(9) All Student Activities Fees, for one or more sessions, may be waived by the Deputy Registrar (Student Services) for students who are given formal permission to pursue their studies at another institution for one or more sessions.

+(10) Graduate students who have completed all the work for a qualification at the commencement of session, except for the submission of the relevant thesis or project report, may be exempted from the payment of Student Activities Fees by the Deputy Registrar (Student Services) on production of an appropriate statement signed by the relevant Supervisor or Head of School.

+(11) Students enrolled in a session or sessions devoted entirely to training or experience away from the campus and its associated laboratories, hospitals, centres, institutes, and field stations are exempt from all Student Activities Fees for that session or sessions.

+(12) Students whose registration is cancelled or suspended by the University shall receive refunds of fees paid in accordance with the provisions of section 18.
 (5) below except that a refund of one half of the fees shall be made if such cancellation or suspension takes place between the end of the fourth week of Session 1 and the end of the fourth week of Session 2.

-18. Variations in Enrolment (including Withdrawal)
+18. Variations in Enrolment (including Withdrawai)

-- (1) Students wishing to vary an enrolment program must make application on the form available from the appropriate Course Authority. - (2) Students withdrawing from courses (and see also information about withdrawal from subjects below) are required to notify the Registrar in writing.
-In some cases such students will be entitled to fee refunds (see below). - (3) Enrolment in additional subjects
+(1) Students wishing to vary an enrolment program must make application on the form available from the appropriate Course Authority.

+(2) Students withdrawing from courses (and see also information about withdrawal from subjects below) are required to notify the Registrar in writing.
+In some cases such students will be entitled to fee refunds (see below).

+(3) Enrolment in additional subjects